+- CUA20220 in Creative Industries

-- CUA30120 in Certificate III in Dance - CUA31120 Certificate III Visual Arts
+- CUA30120 in Certificate III in Dance

+- CUA31120 Certificate III Visual Arts

 VOCATIONAL EDUCATION AND TRAINING (VET)

 Loganlea State High School is a Registered Training Organization (RTO), National Provider Number 30072.
 In the event a training package expires, students will transition to the new package at the earliest possible juncture.